Map a historic cholera outbreak

 As the GIS user, you used Map Viewer to design and visualize data in a web map.
 To share your map with others, you can create a web app so your audience can view and interact with the map, without needing any experience with all the tools available in Map Viewer.
 Map-based apps provide a simplified interface that allows you to share a story or message in a focused way and allows others to explore the map with a specific purpose in mind.

-You will use ArcGIS Instant Apps to transform your maps into apps that provide your audience with an intuitive experience to interact with your maps and data.
+You will use ArcGIS Instant Apps to transform your map into an app that provides your audience with an intuitive experience to interact with your map and data.

 Share the map